Ishrar2019331104/eCourseManagement/readme.md

 ## Overview

 **eCourseManagement** is a role-based course management system with three user types: a student, a teacher, and an admin.
 Each user is authenticated using username and password.
+- Admin:
-- Admin: Is able to add new courses in the system and assign a particular teacher to a corresponding course.
+  - Add new courses in the system
+  - Assign a particular teacher to a corresponding course.
+- Student:
-- Student: Is able to register for a new course and view all his/her registered courses.
+  - Register for a new course
+  - View all of his/her registered courses.
+- Teacher:
-- Teacher: Is able to view his/her corresponding assigned course(s) and select a particular course, from these courses, to view the list of the registered students for that particular course.
+  - View his/her corresponding assigned course(s)
+  - Select a particular course, from these courses, to view the list of the registered students for that particular course.

 ## Technologies Used